Themefic-Team/tourfic/readme.txt

 * Shortcodes & Elementor Widgets
 * Speed Optimization (Minification of Tourfic CSS, JS & Use of CDN service for 3rd Party asset files) (Pro)

-In short, Tourfic is the ultimate WordPress tour booking plugin for hotel booking, tour operator and travel agency websites.
+In short, Tourfic is a WordPress tour booking plugin designed for hotel booking, tour operators, and travel agency websites.

 **Pro Version**

-We believe the free version is good enough for most businesses.
+We believe the free version meets the needs of most businesses.
 However, we have a **Pro version** with more advanced features.

 > Upscale your Travel Business with Advanced Features of [Tourfic Pro](https://themefic.com/tourfic/pricing).